 Design engineers pick components for topologies, those components have real-world vendor information available within the symbol.
 When the schematic goes into PCB layout, the PCB librarian already has the footprint and dimensional information ported from the schematic via the component symbol.
 Costing and sourcing information is available, in real-time, for your Purchasing and Supply Chain, allowing alternates early in the design cycle.

-Having information available early for BOM creation is now possible with Altium Designer’s unified environment.
-At any point in the design cycle, a BOM can be generated and reviewed.
+Having information available early for BOM creation is now possible with Altium ’s unified environment.
+At any point in the design cycle, a can be generated and reviewed.